Use filters so your Zap only triggers on certain days/times

 If you wanted to check out a "Due Date' that is being passed from a trigger, and only wanted a Zap to fire when that date matches today's date, you can use the Filter action to accomplish this.

-First, you will want to generate a timestamp for today to be used in comparison in the following steps.
-Using our Dynamic Time Modification options, generating this timestamp is simple:
+First, you will want to insert a timestamp for today to be used in comparison in the following steps.

-Using the Spreadsheet-like Formula formatter step, we can do a simple IF/THEN-like comparison of the date that we generated above, relative to the due date of the trigger we want to match:
+Using the spreadsheet-style formula Formatter step, we can do a simple if/then-like comparison of the date that we generated above, relative to the due date of the trigger we want to match:

 Finally, we add a filter step that checks the output of that formula for it's true or false value.
 If the output is true that means that the input date matches today's date and we do want the Zap to continue running: